Simachaina/Sales-analysis1/README.md

 ##INTRODUCTION

+This is an advanced Excel project.
+It will bring insight into the performance pattern of each country, sector and product to help decision-makers to maximise their return.

 ##PROBLEM STATEMENT

 The facilitator challenged each team member to solve the below-listed problems from the provided data sales data set.